Romania plans to cut support for renewable energy

 ANRE proposes to cut the number of certificates to 1.5 from two per megawatt for wind energy, to three from six for solar projects and to 2.3 from three for small hydro power plants, it said in a statement.
 The changes will apply to new projects.

-Romania's subsidies, which analysts and the European Commission have said are too generous, have attracted billions of euros in investment, particularly to wind power.
+Romania's subsidies, which analysts and the European Commision have said are too generous, have attracted billions of euros in investment, particularly to wind power.

 The scheme, which has been in place for only one year, has also driven the inflation rate higher.
 Green certificates accounted for nearly half of a 10 percent hike in households' power bills in January.